 The city is expensive, especially the hotels near the beaches.
-Flying to Rio de Janeiro here is quite cheap as is getting around – but do be on the lookout for pickpockets in the less touristy parts of town.
+Flying to Rio de Janeiro here is relatively cheap, as is getting around – but do be on the lookout for pickpockets in the less touristy parts of town.

-Also, even if you’re the kind of solo travel cat who lives on the edge, be extremely wary of Rios 2 Favelas.
-Yes, I grant you visiting them will be the solo travel experience of a lifetime, but the law (and its protection) doesn’t really extend to the Favelas.
+Also, even if you’re a solo travel cat living on the edge, be extremely wary of Rios 2 Favelas.
+Yes, I grant you that visiting them will be the solitary travel experience of a lifetime, but the law (and its protection) doesn’t extend to the Favelas.

 See Related: Most Beautiful Places in the World